Kostrykina18/DH_project/README.md

 # DH_project
 Digital Humanities

-Comparing of the book and the movie **"The Hunger Games"** via Bookworm and Gephi
+Comparison of the book with the movie **"The Hunger Games"** via Bookworm and Gephi

 The repository contains:
 * Code for making graphs in CSV format  ***graph_maker.ipynb***